tranvanluan2/CPMOD/README.md

 where cpmod_rd is the algorithm name, R is default radius threshold, k is default neighbor count threshold, W is the default window size, and slide is the default slide sizes.
 All these parameters can be changed in main file OD_Test.java for multiple queries. numberWindow is the number of micro-slide, and samplingTime is frequency of CPU and memory sampling.

+To get the datasets, extract .rar files such as tao.rar, covtype.rar,...